Foster Care Program

 Foster Care Volunteer Opportunities

-The Irvine Animal Care Center is in need of foster caregivers able to open their hearts and homes to our most vulnerable animals.
+The Irvine Animal Care Center needs foster caregivers able to open their hearts and homes to our most vulnerable animals.
 Orphaned neonates require the around-the-clock care that the mother would normally provide.
-Foster volunteers take on these duties for orphaned bottle babies:

-• Bottle feeding every two to three hours, day and night, for up to 3 weeks.
+• Bottle babies require feeding every two to three hours, day and night, for up to 3 weeks.

-• Syringe feeding every four hours for a week or two, as/until the animals transition to eating regular food.
+• Weaning babies require syringe feeding every four hours, for a week or two, as they transition to eating regular food.

-• Kittens may need initial help learning to use a litterbox.
+• As they grow, kittens will need initial help learning to use a litterbox.
 Puppies this age are too young to be housebroken, but ample potty pads are provided.

-• All weaning babies will need gentle cleaning.
+• All Bottle and Weaning babies will need gentle cleaning.

 Large Breed Mama Dog with Puppies

-The Irvine Animal Care Center is in need of foster caregivers with big dog experience and a comfort level caring for a mama dog that weighs 45-75 lbs. plus her litter of puppies.
+The Irvine Animal Care Center needs foster caregivers with big dog experience and a comfort level caring for a mama dog that weighs 45-75 lbs. plus her litter of puppies.
 A typical litter is 5-8 puppies.

 • Once the puppies begin to wean, space where they eat & sleep plus space for going potty.